orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

                  +—— plugins.sbt

-If you wish to integrate orchid into an `sbt` project, you can use the Orchid sbt plugin.
+If you wish to integrate orchid into an `sbt` project, you'll use the Orchid sbt plugin.
 To install it in your project, you'll need to ensure that at least the following is included in your `project/plugins.sbt`:

 ```